Skip to main content

 Nehlen’s venture toward the furthest extremes of right-wing politics also came with an apparent redistribution of his campaign finances.
 In December, former campaign staffers told RWW that Nehlen fired his campaign staff and began directing a majority of campaign funds toward his wife and his next-door neighbor.

 Nehlen’s fundraising has since cratered.
 Recent FEC filings show that he raised just $9,260 in the most recent filing period.
-As The Daily Beast’s Lachlan Markay pointed out, that is the lowest amount of funds Nehlen’s campaign has raised since he declared his 2018 candidacy last year.
+As The Daily Beast’s Lachlan Markay pointed out(link is external), that is the lowest amount of funds Nehlen’s campaign has raised since he declared his 2018 candidacy last year.

-According to Federal Election Commission (FEC) records, Nehlen’s campaign paid a $500 security deposit and $1,000 per month for “office rent” from January to June to a company called “Heller Investments.”
+According to Federal Election Commission (FEC) records(link is external), Nehlen’s campaign paid a $500 security deposit and $1,000 per month for “office rent” from January to June to a company called “Heller Investments.”
 According to Wisconsin records, Heller Investments is a domestic limited liability company (LLC) founded May 24, 2017, and registered to Clark Heller, who is Nehlen’s next-door-neighbor in Delavan, Wisconsin.

 The registered address of Heller Investments is identical to that of a building that houses a chiropractic office also operated by Nehlen’s neighbor.
 Heller confirmed to Right Wing Watch that Nehlen had rented a space at this location and said that Nehlen had stopped renting the space on June 15.
 Heller said that he was unaware if Nehlen was still renting a campaign office and Nehlen’s campaign did not respond to our inquiry.